 In Year 6:

-The SENCO will liaise with the SENCO of the secondary setting to discuss how a smooth transition can be managed and the provision and support that needs to be in place for your child.
+The Inclusion Manager will liaise with the Inclusion Manager/SENCo of the secondary setting to discuss how a smooth transition can be managed and the provision and support that needs to be in place for your child.

 Your child will visit their new school and take part in the transition programme offered by the secondary setting.